-EMS 246 Leadership in EMS
+EMS 246 Leadership in EMS 2 credits 30 class hours

 This course serves to provide the student with a deeper understanding of the major components and principles of a leadership role, as well as adapting to the changing role of the EMS provider.
 The student will learn different styles of leadership and investigate the qualities of a successful leader.
 The student will develop a comprehensive understanding of public relations, education, and Medical Direction; and their roles in the advancement of a stronger EMS system.